2 Geoprocessing

 This gives us back nothing… There is no intersection because the EJSCREEN data is still stored in Lat/Long, but we reprojected the road buffer into UTM

 By selecting the tracts that intersect with the interstate buffer, we are codifying the tracts as ‘near the highway’ if any portion of a tract is within 1.5km.
-This can be an awkard choice when polygons are irregularly shaped or heteogeneously sized (Census tracts are both).
+This can be an awkward choice when polygons are irregularly shaped or heterogeneously sized (Census tracts are both).
 This means large tracts get included as ‘near’, even when a small portion of the polygon is within the 1.5km threshold (like the tract on the far Eastern edge).

 Alternatively, we might ask, which tracts have their center within 1.5km of a highway?
 Or more formally, which tracts have their centroids intersect with the 1500m buffer.